vantezzen/electric-squid/components/client/README.md

 Make sure to have the proxy started on the same machine.
 The first start might be slower as webpack will need to build the dependencies.

+## Build system

+flying-squid and its dependencies are not optimized for building to a static frontend so the build process pushes some systems to their limit.
+Due to this, the project uses two separate build systems:

+- During development, the project uses vite to provide a hot-reloading, manageble development experience.
+Due to vite's on-the-fly compilation of dependencies, this provides a better experience than using webpack
+- During production, webpack will be used.
+Rollup (vite's normal build system) crashes when trying to build, so webpack is used instead.<br />
+  Still, craco is used to customize some of the webpack config parameter and the RAM is increased to 12GiB as lower caps will result in out-of-memory exceptions.

 ## Building

-You can build the frontend using "npm run build", which will create static output files in "./dist".
+You can build the frontend using "npm run build", which will create static output files in "./build".
+Please note that building the frontend requires at least 12 GiB of RAM as it will crash otherwise.

+The final build will have a total size of 350-400MiB.

 ## Dependency patching